RapidAPI/DevRel-Stack-Data/guides/posts/top-weather-apis/post.md

 ---
-title: Top Weather APIs
+title: Top APIs For Weather Forecast
-description: Here are the list of top 10 weather APIs.
+description: When we learn new technology, we often build a small app, generally a weather application using a weather API.
+Let's take a look at some top weather APIs at RapidAPI Hub.
 authors:
     - saad
 categories: